ctorres80/device-by-id-ocp/README.md

     oc get node -l cluster.ocs.openshift.io/openshift-storage=

-The playbook will return local-storage-block.yaml, please review and modify or adapt to your requirements, you can create the CR for consuming local drives throug Local Storage Operator LSO with the following command:
+The playbook will return local-storage-block.yaml, please review and modify or adapt to your requirements.

+With the local-storage-block.yaml you can create the CR for consuming local drives throug Local Storage Operator LSO with the following command:

     oc create -f local-storage-block.yaml